dscLabJNU/FaaSBatch/README.md

 5. To make sure the Python dependencies are well installed, run `pip3 install -r requirements.txt` in `~/batching-request/scripts`.

 6. On the storage node: Run `bash scripts/db_setup.bash`.
 It installs docker, CouchDB, and some python packages, and builds grouping results from the Azure benchmark.
 For the remaining dev, one can restart the cluster by running `bash scripts/db_restart.bash`.

-6. On the worker node: Run `bash scripts/worker_setup.bash`.
+7. On the worker node: Run `bash scripts/worker_setup.bash`.
 This installs docker, Redis, and some Python packages, and builds docker images from the Azure benchmark.
 Similarly, `bash scripts/worker_restart.sh` restarts the worker, it regenerates Azure trace, and rebuilds the container images.

+8. Ensure SSH login communication (without password) is possible between the machines used for the experiment

 ## Run Experiment